Exploring Piedmontese Cow : Characteristics, Colors, and Bull Traits

 A healthy Piedmontese cow in a barn .
 Keywords : piedmontese cattle, piedmontese cow, piedmontese cattle breed, piedmontese bull, piedmontese steer, piedmontese beef, piedmontese, piedmontese meat, piedmontese cattle for sale, piedmontese for sale, north american piedmontese, piedmontese bulls for sale, napa piedmontese, piedmontese cows for sale, irish piedmontese beef, piedmontese association, piedmontese beef cattle, piedmontese beef ireland, piedmontese breed, piedmontese cattle characteristics

-Piedmontese Cow Breed Information
+Piedmontese Cattle Information

 Conservation Status Domesticated